ytyeoh/shinajii_web/content/goal.md

     btn : "GIVE"
     url: "give"
     color: 'red'
+    link: true
-  - title: '01'
+  - title: 'Volunteer'
     desc: "ive refugee women the opportunity to have an informed pregnancy, a supported labour and a safe birth, and encourage the best nurturing of their infants."
     btn: "Contact Us"
     url: "give"
     color: 'green'
-  - title: '01'
+  - title: 'Be a Partner'
-    desc : "ive refugee women the opportunity to have an informed pregnancy, a supported labour and a safe birth, and encourage the best nurturing of their infants." btn : "Contact Us"
+    desc : "ive refugee women the opportunity to hae refugee women the opportunity to hae refugee women the opportunity to havive refugee women the opportunity to have an informed pregnancy, a supported labour and a safe birth, and encourage the best nurturing of their infants." btn : "Contact Us"
     url: "give"
     color: 'green'